 How to add the cranberries:

-I find it easiest to grab the cranberries one by one and to place them where you want them on the tart.
+It's easiest to grab the cranberries one by one and to place them where you want them on the tart.
 Stick them in between two apple slices and they will stay in place nicely during baking.

 How to release the tart from the pan:

-You can then slide the tart off the tart pan base and onto a plate using a metal spatula.
+- Slide the tart off the tart pan base and onto a plate using a metal spatula.

 How to serve the tart: